 When Paul tells of his conversion, he’s been confronted with his sins.
 Like many in the crowd, pre-conversion Saul had used the law and tradition to persecute and oppress others (even though many had heard of Jesus’ making an entire speech in Matthew 25 about how any treatment of the oppressed and marginalized among us is done as though it were being done to Jesus Himself… again, I digress).
 He asks Jesus, “What am I to do, Lord?”

 The interesting thing about what Jesus says?
 He doesn’t tell Paul anything.
 He just says to go.

 “What am I to do, Lord?” is a question we must ask ourselves daily.
 It is a question I ask about my work in advocacy.
-The prompt is to go.
+The response is always the same: Go.

 Going it alone

 After his encounter with Jesus, Paul tells us, “those who were with me took my hand and led me to Damascus” (v.
 11).
 Like Paul, we need accompaniment in our mission.
 The task of pursuing God’s call on our lives as believers is a charge made possible by the indispensable resource of community.
 As we “go,” we do not journey alone.
-In the work of advocacy. we do not labor for justice alone.
+In the work of advocacy, we do not labor for justice alone.
 The work of advocacy is a journey to join God in restoring all things to Godself.
-The work is urgent, as we strive to ensure the needs of those made vulnerable to suffering are met, but not solo.
+The work is urgent, as we strive to ensure the needs of those made vulnerable to suffering are met.

 A refreshed beginning

 As it was with Jesus’s, Paul’s baptism (v.
 16) marks him as a member of the Christian community and as at the beginning of his work.
 And as it was with Paul, our baptism marks us as members of the Christian community and the beginning of our work.
 As Lutherans, our commitment to advocacy comes in response to our baptismal covenant, just as Paul’s faith and mission were confirmed by his baptism (v.
 16).